 No, this is a separate festival, established in 2012 by Hannon Library and the Friends of Hannon Library.

 Authors, publishers, book sellers, and other relevant vendors may sign up to participate in the festival by going to the festival website at http://hanlib.sou.edu/bookfest/ and submitting an online application form.
 Once your application has been received and approved by the festival, you will be contacted by email with further instructions.
-Space is limited and distributed on a first-come, first-serve basis.
+Space is limited.
 Once all available spaces are filled, applications will be added to a waitlist.

-There is a $30 table fee, per table.
+There is a $40 entrance fee for regular applicants.
+Currently active Friends of the Hannon Library members can join for $35.
+ABAF Star Members can join for $30.
 No participant may have more than one table, and space is limited.
-However, participants may opt to share a table if they are all approved registrants.
+However, participants may opt to share a table and split the entrance fee if they are all approved registrants.

 Go to the festival website at http://hanlib.sou.edu/bookfest/ and complete the online volunteer application form.

 Each table is approximately 6 feet long.
-Sizes vary slightly.
-Email email@example.com for more detail.
+Exact dimensions vary somewhat.
+Email firstname.lastname@example.org for more detail.

 Tables will be arranged throughout all three floors of the library.
 Table locations will be assigned by the festival with consideration to each participant’s activities (presentations, panel involvement, etc.) and any special requirements communicated to the festival organizers.
 If you have special requirements, you should contact the festival immediately.
 The festival organizers will accommodate such requirements to the best of their abilities.

 Yes, you may sell books and other products for your brand.
 Be prepared to make cash transactions; the structure of the building impedes cellphone signals and can interfere with cellphone-based credit card transactions.